pcarbo/varbvs/varbvs-MATLAB/README.md

 ###Using the package

-The main function of this package is the <code>varbvs</code> function, which fits the variable selection model to a data set.
-In the [demo_qtl.m](demo_qtl.m) script, for example, the varbvs function call is simple
+The main function of this package is the <code>varbvs</code> function, which fits the variable selection model to data.
+In the [demo_qtl.m](demo_qtl.m) script, for example, the varbvs function call is simply

 ```MATLAB
 fit = varbvs(X,Z,y,labels,[],struct('logodds',logodds));
 ```

-Here, we use the varbvs function to mapping a quantitative trait (*i.e.*, a continuously valued outcome) in a small, simulated data set.
+In this example, we have used varbvs to map a quantitative trait (*i.e.*, a continuously valued outcome) in a small, simulated data set.
 Additionally, script [demo_cc.m](demo_cc.m) demonstrates mapping of a binary valued outcome in a simulated data set.